hotchemi/awesome-android-testing/README.md

 ## TaaS
 TaaS stands for Test as a Service.
 Usually, TaaS provides us test platform like running test cases and its report.
+Some services are interesting since they don't provide only **running tests on their device farm**

 - [Cloud Test Lab](https://developers.google.com/cloud-test-lab/)
 - [AWS Device Farm](https://aws.amazon.com/jp/device-farm/)